divyanshu-rawat/Passport-Authenticated-Rest-Api/README.md

 #### Description
+* Built a rest Api in Node.js by leveraging below-mentioned Node.js modules.
 * Used JSON web tokens for token-based user authentication
 * Used Passport module together with passport-local and passport-local-mongoose for setting up local authentication within     server.
 * Use Mongoose population to cross-reference users within a comment.